Are German Shepherds Protective? (+Tips to Prevent Aggression)

 Socialization

 Proper socialization is crucial in shaping a German Shepherd’s behavior.
-Early socialization with other animals and people can help reduce their guarding tendencies and prevent aggression towards unfamiliar individuals.
+Early socialization with other animals, children and adults can help reduce their guarding tendencies and prevent aggression towards unfamiliar individuals.

 Training